garethtdavies/docker-masterclass/README.md

 Containers, as described previously, share the kernel of the host OS (or the underlying Hypervisor or VM).
 As such, processes run against this kernel.
-However, this doesn't mean that all processes cn carry out any operations that they want.
+However, this doesn't mean that processes in a container can carry out any operations that they want.
 To explain this, we need to dig a little into both the user model and the way containers are controlled.

 #### 10.1 Users in Containers